 - The Grid width (by default the grid will fill 100% of the container it's in)

 - Whether the grid is Read-Only

-- Whether the grid is Hidden or Show by default
+- Whether the grid is Hidden or Shown by default

-In the Define Columns tab, you indicate how many columns you want in the grid and other attributes.
+In the Define Columns tab, you configure the columns you want in the grid.

-In the Add Column window you can add:
+In the Add Column window you can configure:

 - The column name (column header)

 - The column width (the default, indicated by an asterisk, is to distribute the columns evenly)

 - The Data type (text, static text, number, date, boolean, attachment).
 Note that "Static Text" allows you to add persistent text that cannot be edited in the column)

 - Aggregation Type (used for calculating a value including Sum, Average, Row Count, Min, Max).
 This will display in the footer of the grid.
 Note: You need to check "Show Footer" in the "Define Rows" tab to make the calculation visible.